 We are a world top 50 university for geography, with quality facilities including high-spec labs, and a long history of teaching and research excellence.

 Geography at Newcastle ranks in the top 50 universities in the world in the QS World University Rankings by Subject 2014.

 Fieldwork is a particular focus of Geography at Newcastle, which integrates experiential learning ('learning by doing') at every Stage.
-This provides key skills for geographers, especially as part of the ever popular Dissertation module which is the defining feature of your degree and is often the first thing that employers ask about.

 You may also apply for funding from The Sonia Stonehouse Expedition Fund (SSEF) to assist with overseas fieldwork, as part of your compulsory dissertation in physical or human geography.

 UK and EU students have the chance to broaden their academic experience by taking part in a study exchange abroad.